Online Colleges That Offer Free Laptops

 Key Takeaways

-• Some online colleges offer free or loaned laptops, hotspots, or tablets to students; eligibility often depends on enrollment status and financial need.
+• Some online colleges offer free or loaned laptops to students; eligibility often depends on enrollment status and financial need.

 • Each school has different tech policies, including device return conditions, software restrictions, and potential replacement fees for loss or damage.